-Labor & delivery takes a toll on the body, and while you’re adjusting to post-pregnancy life, it’s essential to give attention to postpartum healing and recovery with extra TLC.
-The healing powers of a postpartum sitz bath can provide you relief from soreness and pain, and speed up the postpartum recovery process.
+Labor & delivery takes a big toll on the body, and while you’re adjusting to post-pregnancy life, it’s essential to give attention to your body’s postpartum healing & recovery with extra TLC.
+The body’s healing ability can be helped along with a postpartum sitz bath as well as providing instant relief from soreness and pain.
+A postpartum sitz bath can also help speed up the postpartum recovery process.

 Healing Power of the Postpartum Sitz bath